 Conceptual art needs a critic to explain the message of the artist to the public.
-In The Burnt Orange Heresy, the ironies are compounded, for all of Willeford’s best output is meta in nature, requiring parsing and explaining (at least in the mind of the reader) just like conceptual art.
+In The Burnt Orange Heresy, the ironies are compounded, for all of Willeford’s best output is meta in nature, requiring parsing and explaining (at least in the mind of the reader).

 “A critic’s supposed to speak.
 He welcomes questions, because his job is to explain what the artist does.
 The artist is untrained for this sort of thing, and all he does is weaken his position.
 Some painters go around the country on lecture tours today, carrying racks of slides of their work, and they’re an embarrassed, inarticulate lot.
 The money’s hard to turn down, I suppose, but in the end they defeat themselves and their work.
 A creative artist has no place on the lecture platform, and that goes for poets and novelists, as well as painters.”

 That’s art critic James Figueras, in the middle of the longest male lecture in Willeford’s canon.
 (In a perfect moment, his girlfriend falls asleep for part of it.)